5 Top Tips for a Smooth Transition into the IBDP

-We have combined 5 top tips that you can follow to ensure a smooth transition into this incredibly diverse and demanding high school diploma program for students in grade 11 and 12.
+We have combined 5 top tips you can follow to ensure a smooth transition into this incredibly diverse and demanding high school diploma program for students in grade 11 and 12.

-Refine your research skills and broaden your knowledge
+- Refine your research skills and broaden your knowledge

 It is important to get into the habit of doing thorough research.
 For those who aren’t aware, research plays a central role in the development, quality assurance and assessment of IB programme outcomes.
 The several essays and articles you will be expected to write for each subject, requires you to conduct detailed research plans with academic integrity.
 To brush up on this critical skill, you should:

-- Explore the different databases and search engines (Oracle, MySQL, Microsoft SQL server, etc) available to you
+- Explore the different databases and search engines available to you such as Oracle, MySQL and Microsoft SQL.

 Improve your reading and writing skills

-Focus on time management and being organised
+- Focus on time management and being organised

-Get a headstart into the IBDP with CourseLeap
+- Get a headstart into the IBDP with CourseLeap

 Our experienced teaching faculty have developed these courses to strengthen necessary skills that they have noticed tend to be weaker; thus focusing on the key areas that would give students confidence in their knowledge base before they become IB students.